andrewbridge/Musical-Review/README.md

 Too repetitive for some of us, but becomes interesting towards the end.

-Favourite Track: The Private Psychedelic Reel
+Favourite Tracks: *The Private Psychedelic Reel*, Lost in the K-Hole, Where Do I Begin?

 #### [Week 3 - Spiritualized - Ladies and Gentleman We Are Floating In Space](./reviews/Week%203%20-%20Spiritualized%20-%20Ladies%20and%20Gentleman%20We%20Are%20Floating%20In%20Space.md)